 The result was that many pension schemes were closed to new entrants, forcing employees into defined contribution schemes - basically savings schemes where the pensions will eventually depend on (a) the amounts paid in before retirement, and (b) the investment performance of the scheme.
 Governments also increased retirement ages, reduced tax relief for contributions, and improved the attractiveness of the state pension.

-Some schemes also failed to pay out their promised benefits after the parent company had gone bust.
+Some schemes have failed to pay out their promised benefits after the parent company had gone bust.
 Sir Philip Green's BHS was a particularly notorious example.
 The company's collapse led to 20,000 members of the pension scheme facing reduced payouts - a prospect made all the more unacceptable as Sir Philip had removed huge sums from the company before he sold it shortly before it collapsed.
 It is well worth reading the Pensions Regulator's Regulatory Intervention Report which will help you understand the role and powers of the regulator, and which contains admirable admissions that it could and should have intervened more robustly in this case.

-Geoff Meeks has written an excellent guide to Understanding Pension Obligations.
+And Geoff Meeks has written an excellent guide to Understanding Pension Obligations.